ttaoREtw/ttaoREtw.github.io/_pages/about.md

 His aspiration is to reconstruct the world as we perceive it.
 Currently, his work focuses on (1) open-vocabulary 3D object detection and (2) building 3D animatable model from videos.

 Before joining NTHU, he was an algorithm engineer at [MediaTek](https://www.mediatek.com).
-Prior to that, in 2020, he gained valuable experience as an Applied Scientist Intern with [Alexa AI](https://www.amazon.science).
+Prior to that, in 2020, he gained valuable experience as an Applied Scientist Intern with [Amazon](https://www.amazon.science).
 He received a M.S. degree in Computer Science & Information Engineering from [National Taiwan University](https://www.ntu.edu.tw/english) and a B.S. degree in Electrical Engineering and Computer Science from [National Tsing Hua University](https://nthu-en.site.nthu.edu.tw).
 He was a member of the Speech Processing Lab, working with [Prof. Lin-shan Lee](https://speech.ee.ntu.edu.tw/previous_version/lslNew.htm) and [Prof. Hung-yi Lee](https://speech.ee.ntu.edu.tw/~hylee/index.php) in the area of machine learning and speech processing.